limaneto/backbone-study/README.md

 ### Running The Project

 - Run `npm start`
-- After the website opens, may be required to reload the page.
+- After the website opens, may be required to reload the page if the content does not show.

 ## Built With